-A LinkedIn B2B Technology Buying Survey - NAMER
+A LinkedIn B2B Technology Buying Survey - Global

-Introduction The events of 2020 accelerated today's evolving world of work into a new era - one that embraces innovation, resilience and adaptability like never before.
-Looking ahead, technology is poised to play an integral role in how companies navigate through a rapidly evolving world.
-From remote work to increased dependency on cloud-based solutions and applications, the sheer volume of digital transformation projected to take place over the next several years will fundamentally shift the playing field for how companies in North America operate in the decade ahead.
-At LinkedIn, we see technology as a catalyst for change, a powerful tool that can accelerate how businesses differentiate from competitors, adapt to customer needs, and remain competitive in the face of global disruptive forces.
-In our seventh year of conducting one of the world's largest research surveys of B2B technology buying and decisionmaking, we seized the opportunity to make sense of today's dynamic landscape - putting forth five key recommendations for technology marketers to succeed in the Age of Agility.
-5 trends for technology marketers in the Age of Agility technology decision-makers from North America.
-Latin America, Europe, Middle East, Africa, and Asia Pacific. were based in North America Business size SMB 38% Mid-market 15% ENT 47% Country United States 83% Canada To qualify for this survey, respondents must have researched, evaluated, bought, implemented or renewed a business technology solution in one or more of the following subcategories within the last six months:
+in Marketing Solutions Introduction The events of 2020 accelerated today's evolving world of work into a new era - one that embraces innovation, resilience and adaptability like never before.
+Looking ahead, technology is poised to play an integral role in how companies navigate our rapidly evolving world.
+From remote work to increased dependency on cloud-based solutions and applications, the sheer volume of digital transformation projected to take place over the next several years will fundamentally shift how companies operate in the decade ahead.
+At LinkedIn, we view technology as a catalyst for change, a powerful tool that can accelerate how businesses differentiate from competitors, adapt to customer needs, and remain resilient in the face of global disruption.
+In our seventh year of conducting one of the world's largest research surveys of B2B technology buying and decision-making, we seized the opportunity to make sense of today's dynamic landscape.
+After reviewing data from nearly six thousand respondents, there are five key recommendations that stand out for technology marketers to succeed in the Age of Agility.
+5 trends for technology marketers in the Age of Agility